 Grass tetany should not be confused with nitrate toxicity.
-In cases of nitrate toxicity, the blood is brown.
+In cases of nitrate toxicity the blood is brown.

 Also, there is a grayish to brownish discoloration of white areas on the skin and on the nonpigmented mucous membranes of the mouth, nose, eyes, and vulva.
 On some pastures, the hazard from nitrate toxicity and from grass tetany may occur at the same time.

-If animals are deficient in calcium, they may be sluggish instead of nervous as they are when they have magnesium deficiency.
-Animals may have a calcium and magnesium deficiency at the same time, thus masking the signs of magnesium deficiency.
-In wheat pasture poisoning, animals may be deficient in both calcium and magnesium.
+If animals are deficient in calcium, they may be sluggish instead of being nervous as they are when they have magnesium deficiency.
+Also, they may have calcium and magnesium deficiency at the same time, thus masking the signs of magnesium deficiency.